shashikant-sk/shashikant-sk/README.md

 	# return public ambitions ...
 	def Ambitions():
 		1.)
 Be ambitious ():-
-		          'Ambition is the first step to Success ' 'Don”t be afraid to be Ambitious about your Goal Hard Work Never stops' 'Neither Should Your Dream'
+		          '(Ambition is the first step to Success Don”t be afraid to be Ambitious about your Goal Hard Work Never stops Neither Should Your Dream and never Let No one discourse Your ambitious Attitude.
-			  'and never Let No one discourse Your ambitious Attitude. ' 'You Don’t Need A Fan Club to achive your Goals Be your Own Motivation'
+			  You Don’t Need A Fan Club to achive your Goals Be your Own Motivation)'

 		2.)
 Following your passion is not overrated ():-
 		         'I grew up hearing that I should find my passion and pursue a career that I loved.'